SparebankenVest/akv2k8s-website/source/content/security/risk-assessments.md

 description: "Learn about the risk assessments the akv2k8s project has done"
 ---

-To help assess if the akv2k8s project is within the ... here is a list of some of the perticulars and the risk assessments we did around those topics.
+To help assess if the akv2k8s project is within the risk thresholds here is a list of some of the perticulars and the risk assessments we did around those topics.

 When developing the akv2k8s project there are many

 ## How to handle credentials

 Credentials to Azure Key Vault is needed by both the controller that syncs AKV secrets into Kubernetes secrets, and the env-injector that inject AKV secrets into container applications.

 ### The Controller